kmoore1616/WCU-Wind-Tunnel/README.md

 There are three modules used to do this:

 - The [NI-9239](https://www.ni.com/en-us/shop/model/ni-9239.html) analog input module that acts like a multimeter.
-- The [NI-9219](https://www.ni.com/en-us/shop/model/ni-9219.html) with additional functionality for load cell sensors.
+- The [NI-9219](https://www.ni.com/en-us/shop/model/ni-9219.html) is very similar to the NI-9239, with additional functionality for load cell sensors.
 - The [NI-9263](https://www.ni.com/en-us/shop/model/ni-9263.html) analog output module used to throttle the VFD, akin to a programmable power supply.

-See annotated images of the DAQ and hardware in the [Figures](#figures) section.

 ---